firozkhan18/technologies-notes/first-round-interview-common.md

 ### 2. **Eureka Server** (Service Discovery)
    - **Reason**: The **Eureka Server** enables **service discovery**, which allows the microservices (Product, Order, Inventory, Notification) to register themselves and discover each other.
 This ensures that each service can find and communicate with others in the system.
+ - Allowing each microservice to register and discover each other.
+The services (Product, Order, Inventory, Notification) register themselves with **Eureka Server** for service discovery.
    - **Dependencies**: None (it functions independently, but other services will depend on it for discovery).

    **Start second**: **Eureka Server**